 Baccalaureate Degree (Nursing) to Master's Degree Program

 Admission to the BS to MS Baccalaureate Degree (Nursing) to Master's Degree Program is competitive and is based on a review of materials submitted and on the availability of adequate classroom, clinical facilities, and faculty.
+Registered nurses who have earned a Baccalaureate of Science Degree in nursing are eligible for admission to the Master’s program.
 The applicant is responsible for compiling and submitting the complete set of materials.
 Incomplete applications will not be reviewed.

 Applicants must meet the following requirements before applying for this program:

 - Baccalaureate degree in nursing from a regionally accredited program

 - Earned grade point average of 3.00 or higher on 4.00 scale in all work attempted while registered as an upper division applicant working on a baccalaureate degree

 - Current unencumbered license as a registered nurse in the United States upon matriculation.
 Current license as a registered nurse in the state of Florida before the first course.

 - Applicants to the MS program are required to complete both a NursingCAS application and a USF Graduate Studies Application.